Vaizard/ansible-role-haproxy/README.md

 Installs HAProxy on RedHat/CentOS and Debian/Ubuntu Linux servers.
 This fork has been tested well on Ubuntu 18.04 with HAProxy 1.8.

-## Requirements
+## Optional roles

+- https://github.com/vaizard/mage-base-common if you'd like to use a common setup base, which also includes dhparm and snakeoil certs generation.
+Include with `role: mage-base-common` before this role in your playbook.
-If SELinux is enabled on CentOS 7 and you are using non-standard ports you must include `role: openmicroscopy.selinux-utils` before this role in your playbook.
+- https://github.com/openmicroscopy/ansible-role-selinux-utils if SELinux is enabled on CentOS 7 and you are using non-standard ports.
+Include with `role: openmicroscopy.selinux-utils` before this role in your playbook.
+- https://github.com/vaizard/mage-certbot if you want to use Letsencrypt certificates.
+Include with `role: mage-certbot` after this role in your playbook.

 ## Role Variables